 She also notes that the gauge of this string looks very similar to the other strings.
 Just as on the other 19-string instrument, this outermost right string seems not to be functioning as the lowest note.

-There are many examples of 8- and 10- string instruments.
-Instruments with more strings than this are rare.
+There are many examples of 8- and 10- string fairy bells and instruments with more strings than this are rare.
 So what might have been the thinking behind this 19-string model?

 The 8- and 10-string models, the first to be introduced, can do what fairy bells do: with almost no effort they can be be made to sound quite like a peal of bells and it's not too difficult to swing/wave/rotate the instrument (as in producing the peal sound) and play Westminster Chimes or other chimes and other bell-like effects that would have been familiar to audiences of the time.
 And, with more effort, some simple tunes with a narrow range can be played.
 Anyone wanting more musical possibilities than this could simply play a different instrument.